desciii/codeboard/README.md

 # Code Board 🖥️

 A simple web-based code sharing board where users can post code snippets, share knowledge, interact with others, and manage their profiles.
+A simple side project that aims to learn more knowledge on we development

 ## Features